ocaml/platform-blog/opam-2-5-0-rc1-publish.md

 --BODY--

-We are happy to announce the first release candidate of opam 2.5.0, which boasts a grand zero (0) changes compared to the previous 2.5.0\~beta1.
+We are happy to announce the first release candidate of opam 2.5.0, which boasts a grand total of zero (0) changes compared to 2.5.0\~beta1!

-We then take this oportunity to also announce the release of opam-publish 2.7.1, whose release note can be seen [here](https://github.com/ocaml-opam/opam-publish/releases/tag/2.7.1).
+We also take this opportunity to announce the release of opam-publish 2.7.1, whose full release notes can be seen [here](https://github.com/ocaml-opam/opam-publish/releases/tag/2.7.1).

 ## Try the new opam 2.5.0 release candidate: